Cas Walker: Early life

-Walker was born to a working-class family in Sevier County, Tennessee in 1902.
+Walker was the seventh of twelve children born to a working-class family in Sevier County, Tennessee in 1902.
 He quit school at the age of 14 and spent several years working at different jobs around the region, namely at the Champion Fibre Company in North Carolina and later at various coal mines in Kentucky.
 In 1924, he returned to East Tennessee where he established the first Cas Walker's Cash Store in Knoxville with money he had saved.

-Walker's stores had a simple rural atmosphere that was popular with the city's working class whites and African-Americans.
+Walker's stores had a simple rural atmosphere that was popular with the city's working class whites and blacks.
 He used his radio show and other innovative methods— such as scattering coupons from airplanes— to advertise his store's weekly specials.
 By the mid-1950s, Walker's chain had grown to include 27 stores that generated a gross annual revenue of $60 million.

 Politics

 Walker was first elected to the Knoxville city council in 1941.
 He was elected mayor in 1946, but after a few weeks of tumultuous meetings and the firing of its own city manager, the city council managed to oust Walker in a recall election.
 He also served as acting mayor in 1959.
-Walker was reelected to the city council the following and remained until voluntarily retiring in 1971.
+Walker was reelected to the city council the following year and remained until voluntarily retiring in 1971.
 He continued to be a force in Knoxville politics into the 1980s.

 As a politician, Walker successfully portrayed himself as a champion of small farmers and the working class.
 This image was enhanced in 1956 when Life Magazine published a photograph of Walker preparing to punch fellow city councilman J. S. Cooper after the two had engaged in a heated debate over property assessments.
 In his self-published newsletter, The Watchdog, Walker blasted political opponents and raged against tax increases.
 He also used The Watchdog to launch controversial attacks against his business competitors.
 In the 1960s, he unsuccessfully opposed plans to fluoridate Knoxville's water supply and played a pivotal role in derailing attempts to consolidate the governments of Knoxville and Knox County.
 Walker's political mentor-turned-rival, George Dempster, once said, "If I ordered a whole carload of SOB's and they just sent Cas, I'd sign for the shipment."

 Walker continued distributing The Watchdog until the early 1980s, when a libel suit forced it out of publication.
 During the same period, Walker's influence helped defeat a second attempt to merge the Knoxville and Knox County governments.